 I’m guessing not very long, so if you’ve always wanted to visit Paris but were put off by the prices and the crowds, start looking at options for the future and pencil in some dates.
 As I was writing this article, round-trip flights from Toronto to Amsterdam were going for $310, round-trip flights from the USA to Colombia or Peru were available for under $500, and I found 200+ hotels and apartments in Florence in September for under $100.

-You can duplicate this process for Amsterdam, Barcelona, Venice, Siem Reap, or any of the other cities that haven’t had to utter the word “overtourism” for quite a while now.
+As of summer 2021, the EU countries are open to vaccinated travelers, but visitor numbers are still low.
+So you can duplicate this process for Amsterdam, Barcelona, Venice, Siem Reap, or any of the other cities that haven’t had to utter the word “overtourism” for quite a while now.
 They’ll be very happy to have your business.

 Or is there some place on your bucket list that you’d love to see without the huge crowds?
 Make a bold travel resolution for the year!
 You could get in a plane and see Machu Picchu, the wonders of Egypt, or glorious Petra in Jordan right now, but almost nobody is taking those countries up on the open borders offer.
 Some nationalities can’t leave their country to travel, most others don’t feel safe doing so.
 Once more people are vaccinated, the numbers–and hotel prices–will start creeping up again.

 Right now though, they’re a bargain.
 In some cases, rooms booked for late 2021 are half the price or less the rates of 2019.